Trifko Grabež: Sarajevo assassination

 On Sunday, 28 June 1914, Franz Ferdinand and Sophie Duchess of Hohenberg arrived in Sarajevo by train.
 General Oskar Potiorek, Governor of the Austrian provinces of Bosnia and Herzegovina, was waiting to take the royal party to the City Hall for the official reception.

 In the front car was Fehim Čurčić, the Mayor of Sarajevo and Dr. Gerde, the city's Commissioner of Police.
 Franz Ferdinand and Sophie Chotek von Chotkova were in the second car with Oskar Potiorek and Count von Harrach.
 The cars' top was rolled back in order to allow the crowds a good view of its occupants.
 The seven members of the Black Hand group also lined the route.
 They were spaced out along the Appel Quay, each one had been instructed to try to kill Franz Ferdinand when the royal car reached his position.
 The first conspirator on the route to see the royal car was Muhamed Mehmedbašić.
 Standing by the Austro-Hungarian Bank, Mehmedbašić allowed the car to pass and failed to take action.
 Mehmedbašić later said that a policeman was standing behind him and feared he would be arrested before he had a chance to throw his bomb.

-Nedjelko Čabrinović, the next man on the route, hurled his hand grenade at the archduke's car.
+Nedjeljko Čabrinović, the next man on the route, hurled his hand grenade at the archduke's car.
 The driver accelerated when he saw the object flying towards him and the grenade exploded under the wheel of the next car.
 Two of the occupants, Eric von Merizzi and Count Boos-Waldeck were seriously wounded.
 About a dozen spectators were also hit by bomb shrapnel.

 Later that day, Gavrilo Princip managed to kill both Archduke Franz Ferdinand and his wife Sophie, Duchess of Hohenberg.
-Princip and Nedeljko Čabrinović were interrogated by the police.
+Princip and Nedjeljko Čabrinović were interrogated by the police.
 They kept to the promise to not tell anyone.
 Muhamed Mehmedbašić managed to escape to Serbia but Grabež, Popović and the Čubrilović's were arrested and charged with treason and murder after Danilo Ilić told the police.
 The police went round and investigated random people in order to identify potential accomplices.
-Once they spoke to Ilić, he lost his nerve and told about the assassinators.
+Once they spoke to Ilić, he lost his nerve and told about the assassins.

 All seven of the men charged with treason and the murder of Archduke Franz Ferdinand were convicted.
 Under Austro-Hungarian law, capital punishment could not be imposed on someone who was under the age of 20 when they had committed the crime.
 Grabež and most of the others therefore received the maximum penalty of twenty years in prison.